mistay/arduino_poe_ip_relay/README.md

 The power for the relay card and the Arduino Pro MINI is derived by a POE 802.3af ethernet switch.

 A Texas Instruments TPS2375 chip is used to negotiate the power class (there are a couple of classes (4?) and the value of a resistor is used to tell the ethernet switch the requested class) and provides the needed power to the Arduino.
 Unfortunatly the ENC28J60 (Ethernet Chip) needs up to 250mA@5V ( = 1.25Watt) and cannot be driven at startup.
-As workaround the ENC28J60 Ethernet module is powered with a little delay.
-Therefore a BD139 transitor is used as a switch to power the the ethernet module.
+As a workaround the power of the Ethernet module (ENC28J60) is delayed by a transistor (BD139) used as a switch.

 3 LEDs indicate the status of this device: